somasish/Selenium-webdriver-TestNG-Framework/README.md

         i)  TestNG AfterTest Method- It closes the browser instance ii) Listner onFinish Method: It can be used to destroy any connection object

- Note: Before triggering the Build do validate the POM.Xml placed in root of the folder.
+ Note: Before triggering the Build do validate the POM.xml placed in root of the folder.
 Because the Maven and other dependency version may be old or a mismatch.